 The flow of water in the coil counters the flow of hot gases.
-This counterflow design helps provide optimum heat transfer and is one of the factors that lead to the high efficiency of the Clayton fired or unfired steam generation system.
+This counterflow design helps provide optimum heat transfer and is one of the factors that lead to the high efficiency of the Clayton fired and unfired steam generation systems.
 Pumping feedwater at a rate of 125%-133% of the steam demand helps ensure that there is liquid in all sections of the coil at all times to eliminate steam blanketing.
-This helps provide good heat transfer and protects the coils from overheating that can occur in super heat conditions.
+This helps provide good heat transfer and protects the coils from overheating that can occur in superheat conditions.

 The entire coil is encased in a mild steel inner jacket and insulated from the outer shell.
 Cooling air passes between the inner steel jacket and the outer carbon steel shell.
 Air is either provided by the combustion air blower with standard burners or by means of an external cooling air fan.
 This arrangement maintains a skin temperature to a maximum of 150°F.